cozy/cozy-stack/doc/architecture.md

 ### Settings `/settings`

-Each cozy instance has some settings, like its domain name, its language, the name of its owner, the background for the home, etc.
+Each cozy instance has some settings, like its domain name, its language, the name of its owner, the background for the home, etc. Also, the owner of the cozy instance can choose a theme (a set of colors and a font) and this theme will be available as a set of CSS variables in a stylesheet that can be imported by the applications.

 ### Notifications `/notifications`